End-to-End Trainable Multi-Instance Pose Estimation with Transformers

 \subsubsection{Encoder-Decoder transformer}

-The encoder-decoder transformer model follows the standard architecture~\cite{vaswani2017attention,carion2020end}.
+The encoder-decoder transformer model follows the standard design~\cite{vaswani2017attention,carion2020end}.
 Both encoder and decoder consist of 6 layers with 8 attention heads each.
-The encoder takes the output features of the CNN backbone and reduces their channel dimensions by a $1 \times 1$ convolution.
-This downsampled tensor is then collapsed along the spatial dimension into one dimension as the multi-head mechanism expects sequential input.
-We add a \textit{fixed} positional encoding to the encoder input, as the transformer architecture is (otherwise) permutation-invariant and would disregard the spatial image structure.
+The encoder takes the output features of the CNN backbone, reduces their channel dimensions by a $1 \times 1$ convolution and collapses them along the spatial dimension into one dimension as the multi-head mechanism expects sequential input.
+It contains a \textit{fixed} positional encoding to the encoder input, as the transformer architecture is (otherwise) permutation-invariant and would disregard the spatial image structure.
 In contrast, the input embeddings for the decoder are \textit{learned} positional encodings, which we refer to as {\it object queries}.
-These queries must be different for the decoder to produce different results, due to the permutation-invariance.
 They are added to the encoder output to form the decoder input.
 The decoder transforms the queries into output embeddings, which are then taken by the {\it pose prediction head} and independently decoded into the final set of poses and class labels.
-Thereby, every query can search for one object/instance and predicts its pose and class.
-We set the number of object queries $N$ to $25$ as this is about twice higher than the maximum number of humans present in one image in the COCO dataset.
+Thereby, every query can search for one instance and predicts its pose and class.
 With the aid of the self-attention in both the encoder and the decoder, the network is able to globally reason about all objects together using pairwise relations between them, and at the same time using the whole image as context information.
-The difference of this transformer decoder (and the one in DETR~\cite{carion2020end}) to the original formulation is the parallel decoding of the $N$ objects at each layer, in contrast to the autoregressive model used by Vaswani et al.~\cite{vaswani2017attention}.